 1. By applicant:

-1. Clearance for Service (Safe Ministry Check) application form
+1. Clearance for Service application

 2. National Police check issued within the last 5 years

-3. Current WWCC (Working With Children Check)
+3. Current WWCC (Working With Children Check) with the Anglican Diocese of Melbourne and Kooyoora listed as organisations

 4. International police check if applicant has lived in the one country overseas for more than one year in the last 10 years as an adult.